Solar Photovoltaic Technician: Certificate

 Tuition: 21 credits x $190 per credit = $3,990.

 Remember, this is before S.C.
 Lottery Tuition Assistance and other financial aid, which could drop your costs by more than half.
 In fact, after financial aid, many TCL students attend for free.

 Employment of solar photovoltaic (PV) installers is projected to grow 24 percent from 2014 to 2024, much faster than the average for all occupations.
-The continued expansion and adoption of solar panel installations will result in excellent job opportunities for qualified individuals, according to 2015 reports from U.S. Department of Labor Bureau of Labor Statistics.
+The continued expansion and adoption of solar panel installations will result in excellent job opportunities for qualified individuals, according to the US Bureau of Labor Statistics.

 The program is a great fit for those who:

 • Have strong math skills and are detail oriented.

 The gift establishes the Palmetto Electric Cooperative Lobby at the Culinary Institute of the South, set to open fall 2021.More News